dolanske/vui/README.md

 - [ ] Create documentation site
 - [ ] Check how everything looks on mobile
   - [ ] Fix everything down to 300px
+  - [ ] Make some tweaks for typography sizing

 ---